Determination

 amplification efficiencies calculated over a four-cycle interval

-starting at the threshold cycle can be used to detect reliably the presence of 0.4 ng of
+starting at the threshold cycle can be used to detect reliably the

 tannic acid in a 25 mL PCR reaction.
 This approach provides analysts